-- minimum personnel qualifications and training for individuals performing radiological monitoring, to include job descriptions, training program, and continuing training and education requirements; - written operating procedures and instructions for general laboratory and internal QC that includes instrument calibration, external performance evaluation, and data verification and validation; - procedures covering statistical data evaluation, instrument calibration, duplicate sample programs, and spike sample programs; - audits and qualifications of personnel conducting the audits; and - preventive and corrective actions to ensure continuous improvements in the program, which include evaluating performance levels and deficiencies, corrective actions, and efficacy evaluations.
+- minimum personnel qualifications and training for individuals performing radiological monitoring, to include job descriptions, training program, and continuing training and education requirements; - written operating procedures and instructions for general laboratory and internal QC that includes instrument calibration, external performance evaluation, and data verification and validation: - procedures covering statistical data evaluation, instrument calibration, duplicate sample programs, and spike sample programs; - audits and qualifications of personnel conducting the audits; and - preventive and corrective actions to ensure continuous improvements in the program, which include evaluating performance levels and deficiencies, corrective actions, and efficacy evaluations.

 In Section 5.2.1 of the Technical Report (Strata, 2011a), the applicant commits that the Radiation Protection Program (RPP) will consist of written operating procedures for all process activities including those activities involving radioactive materials.
 These written operating procedures will also include quality assurance.
 Strata will implement management controls throughout the Ross ISR Project by written procedures or instructions consistent with the corporate policies and standards and regulatory requirements.
 All routine activities involving handling, processing, or storing of radioactive material will be documented by written SOPs.
 The SOPs will include all pertinent radiation safety practices.
 The applicant states in application Section 6.4.4 that samples verifying soil decommissioning will be sent to a commercial laboratory for analysis of Ra-226 and natural uranium (Strata, 2011a).
-Strata will require the commercial laboratory to have a well-defined QA program and that Strata will maintain a laboratory QA file that will include, at a minimum, the laboratory's QA program to comply with the Ross Project QAM (Strata, 2011a).
+Strata will require the commercial laboratory to have a well-defined QA program and that Strata will maintain a laboratory QA file that will include, at a minimum, the laboratory's Quality Assurance Manual (QAM) and audit reports.
+Strata will require the commercial laboratory's QA program to comply with the Ross Project QAM (Strata, 2011a).